-Systemic risks are fundamentally different from conventional risks.
+Systemic risks are risk that manifest in complex adaptive systems.
+They are fundamentally different from conventional risks.
 Traditional risk management practices are not sufficient for dealing with them.
-IRGC’s guidelines for the governance of systemic risks addresses the question of how to deal with systemic risks in the context of system transitions, i.e., in situations that require adaptation to new context conditions or transformation of an organisation or ecosystem.
+IRGC’s guidelines for the governance of systemic risks address the question of how to deal with systemic risks in the context of system transitions, i.e., in situations that require adaptation to new context conditions or transformation of an organisation or ecosystem.

 The guidelines have the following objectives: